rafia20/Mobile-App-development-/README.md

 # Mobile-App-development-
-Here,I'm gonna upload Daily Quick sort courses
+Here, I'm gonna upload the Daily Quick Shortcode and Work I do in react-native related to saas websites